joshgerdes/jekyll-uno/_posts/2023-03-16-create-azure-bastion-with-shareable-link-support-with-powershell.md

   teaser: "/uploads/azurebastion_shareablelinkheader.png"

 ---
-[Azure Bastion](https://learn.microsoft.com/en-us/azure/bastion/bastion-overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Bastion?") is a service you deploy that lets you connect to a virtual machine using your browser and the Azure portal or via the native SSH or RDP client installed on your local computer.
+[Azure Bastion](https://learn.microsoft.com/en-us/azure/bastion/bastion-overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Bastion?"){:target="_blank"} is a service you deploy that lets you connect to a virtual machine using your browser and the Azure portal or via the native SSH or RDP client installed on your local computer.

 #### Overview